|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track, we examined the various substances that panic disorder clients misuse most commonly, which are caffeine; illicit drugs; and alcohol.
+In the last section, we examined the various substances that panic disorder clients misuse most commonly, which are caffeine; illicit drugs; and alcohol.

 Many times, a client’s own anxiety results from an underlying disorder which causes them to repeat or avoid situations or events.
 This disorder, as you know, is obsessive compulsive disorder, or OCD.

-On this track, we will discuss three steps in treating OCD clients, which are identification; exposure; and self-talk.
+In this section, we will discuss three steps in treating OCD clients, which are identification; exposure; and self-talk.

 Three Steps in Treating OCD clients